rudi77/sdc/project2/writeup.md

 ![alt text][image13]

 After reading the proposed paper [[2][2]] by Pierre Sermanet and Yann LeCun I decided to implement my own multiscale-net based on their work.
 I liked the idea of being able to detect traffic signs on different scales by using such an architecture - as it is in real world a traffic sign in front will become larger and larger when heading towards it.
 Furthermore, I've have augmented my training set to further improve my model's performance.
-I have already described in detail my data augmentation approach in detail.
-And again this approach improved my model's accuracy.
+I have already described in detail my data augmentation approach.
+And again this approach improved my model's accuracy altough it is still far away from state-of-the-art models.

 My final model results were:
 * training set accuracy of 99.1 %